ourlifeloop/marketing/src/cms/training-faqs/what-is-the-weekly-summary-email.md

 ---
-question: What is the Weekly Summary Email?
+question: What is the weekly summary email?
 answer: The weekly summary email is an email that goes out to connections weekly on Saturday afternoons.
 The email will contain a count of all activities your loved one has attended the past week (if the family activity feed is turned on